Technology is the enabler of industrial advancements!

 94% of businesses claimed that they saw an improvement in data security after migrating to the cloud.
 91% of them conveyed that the cloud makes it easier to meet business compliance requirements.

-Talking about cybersecurity, it protects the internet-connected systems (software, hardware, data) from malicious cyber-attacks like Ransomware.
-It eliminates unrequired data access so that only the concerned people can view, edit and manage the data.
+Cybersecurity protects internet-connected systems (software, hardware, data) from malicious cyber-attacks like Ransomware.
+It eliminates unrequired data access so that only the concerned people can view, edit, and manage data.

 - Big data and analytics

 Data volume doubles every two years.
 Presently, companies like IBM and SAP have created cutting-edge analytics tools which include a huge array of analytics capabilities such as data discovery and visualization, business intelligence, planning, and predictive analytics.

 With the growing volume of data every day, manufacturers must have fast and actionable insights and a multi-cloud environment to address every challenge head-on.